 Mentoring is a critical component of career development and training at DF/HCC.
-The IECD helps to facilitate mentoring in both directions.
+The Initiative to Eliminate Cancer Disparities (IECD) helps to facilitate opportunities for mentoring.

 Using evidence based curriculum provided by NIH-supported National Research Mentoring Network (NRMN)* we offer training for mentors working with undergraduates and high school students on short-term research projects across the DF/HCC Community.
 The curriculum will consist of monthly sessions that will include but are not limited to training in the following areas:

 - Short-term research project design and implementation